rifsxd/kittyfetch/README.md

 ```

 # Usage
 Run `kittyfetch`!
-For some version/verbose info of Kittyfetch use -v flag.
-For bunny art use --bunny flag.
-For a more minimal fetch info use --minimal flag.
+For some version/verbose info of Kittyfetch use -v or --verbose flag.
+For bunny art use -b or --bunny flag.
+For a more minimal fetch info use -m or --minimal flag.

 # License
 Kittyfetch is licensed under the MIT license.